 Help Control Germs With Germicidal Systems

 Germi-who?
 Germicidal UV Light Systems help decrease airborne biological contaminants – germs – by safely producing high intensity UV light from within your home’s air flow system.
 These bacteria-destroying systems can kill germs and even aid in stopping further germs from collecting in your home.
-According to one study, roughly one out of five people with allergies suffer from exposure to fungi and bacteria in their ventilation systems.
-A UV light system will help purify and disinfect indoor air to help you reach the highest air quality possible.
+According to one study, roughly one out of five people with allergies suffer from exposure to fungi and bacteria in their duct systems.
+A UV light system will help purify and sterilize indoor air to help you reach the highest air quality possible.

 Optimize Moisture with Humidifiers or Dehumidifiers